mapsworkshop/mapsworkshop.github.io/call.md

 MAPS 2023 is __non-archival__ and thus __dual submission__ is allowed where permitted by third parties.
 Authors will have the option to decide whether having their final paper accessible from the workshop website or not.

-## Important Dates
+## Important Dates -- Time Zone: AoE (UTC-12h)

-- Submission Deadline: August 15, 2023
+- Submission Deadline: August 20, 2023
 - Author Notification: September 22, 2023
 - Camera-Ready Deadline: __TBD__